vitorribeiro99/stm32-workshop/README.md

 ## Licensing

 This project is released under the BSD-3-Clause License.
-Please read the license.txt document.
+Please read the license.txt file.